khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - VPN Connections are a good solution if you have an immediate need, have low to modest bandwidth requirements, and can tolerate the inherent variability in Internet-based connectivity.
 - However, Site-to-site VPN cannot provide low latency and high throughput connection, therefore this option is ruled out.
 ## AWS Snow Family

-* Ops Hub
-* Data transfer
+### AWS_Snowball
+- A data migration and edge computing device that comes in two options.
+  1. **Snowball Edge Storage Optimized**:
+    - Devices provide both block storage and Amazon S3-compatible object storage
+    - Up to:
+      - 40 vCPUs

-- AWS Snowball Edge Storage Optimized: It provides up to 80 Terabytes of usable HDD storage, 40 vCPUs, 1 TB of SATA SSD storage, and up to 40 Gigabytes network connectivity to address large scale data transfer and pre-processing use cases.
+      - 80 Terabytes of usable HDD storage
+      - 1 TB of SATA SSD storage
+      - up to 40 Gigabytes network connectivity to address large scale data transfer and pre-processing use cases.
+    - *-> suited for local storage and large scale data transfer*
+  2. **AWS Snowball Edge Compute Optimized** devices provide 52 vCPUs, block and object storage, and an optional GPU for use cases like advanced machine learning and full-motion video analysis in disconnected environments.

+### AWS_Snowmobile
-- Snowmobile: 100 petabyte in one location
+- 100 petabyte in one location

 ## AWS Directory Service for Microsoft Active Directory (AWS Managed Microsoft AD)
 AWS Directory Service for Microsoft Active Directory, also known as AWS Managed Microsoft AD, enables your directory-aware workloads and AWS resources to use managed Active Directory in the AWS Cloud.
 ## Amazon FSx for Lustre